enlsg/enlsg.github.io/_posts/2018-12-12-new-unlockable-medals.md

 Niantic quietly made a change on their server side to enable 6 more unlockable medals for everyone.

-"First Saturday" is a new medal awarded to agents who attend Ingress First Saturday events.
+As previously announced, "First Saturday" is a new medal awarded to agents who attend Ingress First Saturday events.
 The other 5 medals were previously not display your agent profile if did not have them.
 However. it is now displayed as a unlockable badge.

 {: .text-center .mt-5 .mb-4}